-Law Ting Holm | Tough at the top
+Law Ting Holm | Tough at the top!

-Take a trip down the peaceful Tingwall Valley and learn more about how this small tongue of land was once
+Take a trip down the peaceful Tingwall Valley and learn more about how this small tongue of land was once the powerhouse of Shetland!

-Shetland's lawthing (Viking parliament) was based at the Law Ting Holm, at the north of the Tingwall Loch.
-Justice, law and order were all administered from here.
+Shetland's lawthing (Viking parliament) was based at the law and order were all administered from here.

-View from interpretive panel
+View from interpretive panel.